bendrucker/semver-operators/readme.md

 Type: `function`
 Arguments: `err, operators`

-A callback to be called with an operators object with keys representing operators (`''` means an exact version) and values representing the number of occurrences.
+A callback to be called with an operators object with keys representing operators (`''` means an exact version) and values representing the dependencies that have that operator.

 ## License